 If you Choose to Hike Out-and-Back from Pico do Arieiro

 If you choose to hike from Pico do Arieiro to Pico Ruivo to Pico do Arieiro, do not underestimate the return hike to Pico do Arieiro.
-Most likely you will be starting this midday.
+Most likely you will be starting the return midday.
 You will be fatigued, hot, and facing a long hike against the flow of traffic of other hikers.

 We were thrilled to finish at Achada do Teixeira, on the flatter, easier trail, than returning to Pico do Arieiro.
 I can only imagine how challenging that hike can be, especially for less experienced, less fit hikers.